 READ MORE: The Best Newly Opened Venues

-This 15-bedroomed castle situated in the Forest of Dean is the perfect fairytale setting for your wedding.
+Clearwell Castle, situated in the Forest of Dean, is the perfect fairy tale setting for your wedding.

 READ MORE: How to Choose a Wedding Venue

-It’s surrounded by 500 acres of parkland, immaculate gardens and even a moat, the venue can cater for up to 200 guests (with larger parties hosted in a marquee on the immaculate Cedar Lawn).
+Surrounded by 500 acres of parkland, immaculate gardens and even a moat, the venue can cater for up to 200 guests, with larger parties hosted in a marquee on the Cedar Lawn.

-There are 42 elaborately decorated bedrooms, an onsite florist and spectacular caterers to make your planning as stress-free (and delicious) as possible.
+There are 42 elaborately decorated bedrooms, an onsite florist, butler and spectacular caterers to make your planning as stress-free (and delicious) as possible.

-This Tudor mansion is a venue fit for a King and Queen!
-Located in Essex, there are five licensed settings within the 40 acres including the Great Tower and the Great Hall, giving you plenty of choice.
+This Tudor mansion is a venue fit for royalty!
+Located in Essex, there are seven licensed settings within the 40 acres including the Great Tower and the Great Hall, giving you plenty of choices.

-There are 15 bedrooms onsite including the spectacular bridal suite, complete with four-poster bed and a Jacuzzi bath.
+There are 15 bedrooms on-site including the spectacular bridal suite, complete with a four-poster bed and a Jacuzzi bath.

 If cocktails, croquet on the lawn and delicious catering sound like your thing, check out Rowton Castle.

 The Cardeston Suite boasts gothic character, and bathed in natural light would be perfect for your ceremony.
 Alternatively, for an intimate celebration, the Jaci Vianna Room is decorated in elegant 18th Century style.

 Whether you choose to marry in the charming village church or in the Gothic drawing room at Eastnor Castle, everything about your wedding will be beautiful if you host your celebrations here.